TERMS OF SERVICE

 - or immediately cancel the agreement in writing and claim damages from the other party, including fees already due

 19.2 Suspension.
 We may immediately suspend your right to use the services if:

 - you try to gain unauthorised access to them

 - we decide that your use poses a security threat to us or another user other than you

 - there is evidence of fraud on your account

-- or we believe you are using them for an illegal purpose or in way that infringes a third party’s rights
+- or we believe you are using them for an illegal purpose or in ways that infringe a third party's rights

 - discontinue or stop providing the services